LimKianAn/xcluster/README.md

-# xcluster
+# Use Kubebuilder to Write a Controller on Top of Metal-stack
 COMMENT: what will be the actual blog title?

-On top of [*metal-stack*](https://github.com/metal-stack) and [*kubebuilder*](https://github.com/kubernetes-sigs/kubebuilder), we built a minimal computer cluster which contains *metal-stack* resources.
-We would like to walk you through this process to show you *metal-stack* and share what we learnt about *kubebuilder* with you.
+Along the way of implementing [*cluster-api*](https://github.com/kubernetes-sigs/cluster-api) on top of [*metal-stack*](https://github.com/metal-stack) we learnt something about [*kubebuilder*](https://github.com/kubernetes-sigs/kubebuilder)  which enables us to write reconcilation logic easily and we want to share that knowledge with you, so we built this project, an extremely simplified version of cluster which contains *metal-stack* resources.
 We will assume you already went through [*kubebuiler book*](https://book.kubebuilder.io) and are looking for more hands-on examples.
+By referencing the code in this project, you should be able to create a *CustomResourceDefinition* (CRD), write its reconciliation logic and deploy it.

 COMMENT: what is a "minimal computer cluster"? perhaps a short introduction for what kind of "example controller" we are building here would be nice.
 What is the overall goal of this exercise?
 The introductory sentence should be understandable by readers who don't know kubebuilder, too. this way, readers can better decide what this article is about and if they want to continue reading. maybe, try to outline the structure of this article, too: what will we do first, what will we do in the end?

 ## Architecture

-We created two *CustomResourceDefinition* (CRD), `XCluster` and `XFirewall`, as shown in the following figure. `XCluster` represents the computer cluster which contains *metal-stack network* and `XFirewall`. `XFirewall` corresponds to *metal-stack firewall*.
-The circular arrows imply the nature of reconciliation.
+We created two *CRD*, `XCluster` and `XFirewall`, as shown in the following figure. `XCluster` represents the computer cluster which contains *metal-stack network* and `XFirewall`. `XFirewall` corresponds to *metal-stack firewall*.
+The circular arrows imply the nature of reconciliation and also the corresponding [*controllers*](https://github.com/LimKianAn/xcluster/tree/main/controllers) which reconcile the states of the resources.

 ![architecture](hack/xcluster.drawio.svg)

+## metal-api

+[*metal-api*](https://github.com/metal-stack/metal-api) manages all *metal-stack* resources, including machine, firewall, switch, OS image, IP, network and more.
+They are constructs which enable you to turn your data center into elastic cloud infrastructure.
+You can try it out on *mini-lab*, where we built this demo project.
+In this project, *metal-api* does the real job.
+It allocates the network and creates the firewall, fulfilling what you wish in the [**xcluster.yaml**](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).

 ## Demo

-Clone the repo of [*mini-lab*](https://github.com/metal-stack/mini-lab) and *xcluster* in the same folder.
+Clone the repo of [*mini-lab*](https://github.com/metal-stack/mini-lab) and *xcluster* in the same folder. *mini-lab* is a local development platform, on which you can play with *metal-stack* resources.

 ```console
 ├── mini-lab